Playitgreendev/api-playitgreen/README.md

 #### Response

 Many API endpoints return the JSON representation of the resources created or edited.
-However, if an invalid request is submitted, or some other error occurs, Gophish returns a JSON response in the following format:
+However, if an invalid request is submitted, or some other error occurs, Playitgreen returns a JSON response in the following format:

 ```javascript
 {